Pre-Procedure

 Anesthesia

 EBUS is usually performed under procedural sedation and local anesthesia.
 Local anesthesia on airways is done by nebulizing 1% or 2% lidocaine and spraying lidocaine spray in the posterior pharynx.
 A 1-2 mL of 1% to 2% lidocaine can be installed through the working channel of bronchoscope during insertion and procedure, if needed.
-EBUS can be done in general anesthesia.
-The use of a laryngeal mask airway allows access to upper paratracheal nodes, which may not be accessible with endotracheal tube in place.
-The size of endotracheal tube should be at least No. 8 or larger, to accommodate the CP-EBUS bronchoscope.
-Patient should be NPO for at least 6 hours.
+EBUS can be done under general anesthesia.
+The use of a laryngeal mask airway allows access to upper paratracheal nodes, which may not be accessible with an endotracheal tube in place.
+The size of the endotracheal tube should be at least No. 8 or larger, to accommodate the CP-EBUS bronchoscope.
+The patient should be NPO for at least 6 hours.

 Equipment